nathanstouffer/janus-particles/data/README.md

 This directory contains the following things:

 * Output directory - These directories are named by the initial conditions of the simulation that they were a part of.
 They contain the files listed below.
+* Batch directory - Directory containing output directories from a batch.
+This directory is named by the batch file and a time stamp.
 * *tmp/* - Directory containing output directories that are easily cleaned (with *rm -rf tmp/\** or something).
 This directory may not be in the remote repository but will be generated locally when a "-t" simulation script is ran.
 * *plot-scripts* - Directory containing scripts to plot the data.
 Plots are saved to a directory *\<OUTPUTDIR\>/state-imgs/.*